Predictive modelling: Customer relationship management

-Auto insurance
+Insurance

+There are a number of applications of predictive modelling within the insurance industry, mainly due to the forward-looking nature of insurance contracts.
+In fact, a key principle of Property & Casualty insurance ratemaking is that rates must be based on future expectation of costs, and not recouping historical losses, making predictive modelling critical to this function.

 Predictive modelling is utilised in vehicle insurance to assign risk of incidents to policy holders from information obtained from policy holders.
 This is extensively employed in usage-based insurance solutions where predictive models utilise telemetry-based data to build a model of predictive risk for claim likelihood.
 Black-box auto insurance predictive models utilise GPS or accelerometer sensor input only.
 Some models include a wide range of predictive input beyond basic telemetry including advanced driving behaviour, independent crash records, road history, and user profiles to provide improved risk models.

 Health care

 In 2009 Parkland Health & Hospital System began analyzing electronic medical records in order to use predictive modeling to help identify patients at high risk of readmission.
 Initially, the hospital focused on patients with congestive heart failure, but the program has expanded to include patients with diabetes, acute myocardial infarction, and pneumonia.

 In 2018, Banerjee et al. proposed a deep learning model for estimating short-term life expectancy (>3 months) of the patients by analyzing free-text clinical notes in the electronic medical record, while maintaining the temporal visit sequence.
 The model was trained on a large dataset (10,293 patients) and validated on a separated dataset (1818 patients).
 It achieved an area under the ROC (Receiver Operating Characteristic) curve of 0.89.
 To provide explain-ability, they developed an interactive graphical tool that may improve physician understanding of the basis for the model's predictions.
 The high accuracy and explain-ability of the PPES-Met model may enable the model to be used as a decision support tool to personalize metastatic cancer treatment and provide valuable assistance to physicians.

 The first clinical prediction model reporting guidelines were published in 2015 (Transparent reporting of a multivariable prediction model for individual prognosis or diagnosis (TRIPOD)), and have since been updated.

-Predictive modelling has been used to estimate surgery duration.
+The TRIPOD statement was updated in 2024 to the TRIPOD+AI statement that includes items for machine learning and artificial intelligence methods.
+The TRIPOD+AI statement superscedes the TRIPOD statement.

+Clinical prediction models have also been shown to be developed on unreliable data that is suspected to be synthetic or fabricated without data provenance and were subsequently used in clinical practice.